-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering and Tracking (SMART) is pleased to announce that it is seeking applications for funding under the SMART Office FY 2011 Support for Adam Walsh Act Implementation Grant Program.
-This program furthers the Department's mission by assisting states, the District of Columbia, territories and certain federally recognized Indian tribes with implementation of requirements under the Adam Walsh Child Protection and Safety Act of 2006, specifically Subtitle A of Title I, the Sex Offender Registration and Notification Act (SORNA).
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering and Tracking (SMART) is pleased to announce that it is seeking applicants for Adam Walsh Act Indian Country Training and Technical Assistance Grant.
+This program furthers the Department's mission by assisting tribes with understanding the Sex Offender Registration and Notification Act (SORNA) and the critical implementation requirements, and providing guidance and direction on developing quality, competitive grant applications responsive to SMART Office solicitations.